About this Calculator Museum

 calculator is thoroughly cleaned.
 Except for a few (two, so far)

-The calculator's picture is taken by scanning the calculator using an old HP
+calculators’ pictures are taken by scanning the calculator using

-ScanJet desktop scanner.
-All pictures were scanned using the same kind of scanner
+therefore scanned using the same type of scanner and resolution

-and resolution settings of 150 DPI (safeguarding the picture's relative
+settings of 150 DPI (safeguarding the pictures’ relative

-to remove dust spots and scratches and such.
-The 150 DPI resolution was one I
+spots and scratches and such.
+The 150 DPI resolution was one I chose

-chose when I started this site long ago but so far it still seems to suffice.
+when I started this site long ago but so far it still seems to

 -